-Can someone hold multiple life insurance policies?
+Can someone have multiple life insurance policies? – Updated 2024

 Circumstances may lead to you needing to change your coverage or add multiple life insurance policies to your current coverage.
 There is nothing prohibiting someone from holding several life insurance policies at the same time.
 Holding several life insurance policies of different lengths is called laddering, and is a cost-effective way to taper off coverage as your risk dissipates.